acdlite/the-react-way/README.md

 Running the slide deck
 ----------------------

+Only tested in Chrome.
+Probably won't work in Safari because I didn't care about adding prefixes to flexbox properties.

 Run `npm start` to start the server.
 Then navigate to http://localhost:3000.
 (You could use wget to convert this to a static site.)

 Run `make watch` instead to start the server in development mode, with hot reloading.